Noob Reviews #7: Dunhill Aged

 Further along, just the right amount of sweetness entered the profile and I started getting a massive wallop of cream on each puff.
 The cigar started to develop very strong punches on the finish that continually evolved.
 All kinds of hints came out of this welcome display: coffee, chocolate, barnyard, and even coconut, a first for me.
 I often get asked by noobs if I really taste that much flavor in a cigar.
 I can see how people would be skeptical, but the fact is that some passing notes are there for just one precious puff.
 If you’re not paying attention, you’ll miss it.
 If you catch it, you’ll be reminded that you’re enjoying all the complexity that Earth has to offer.

-The Dunhill Aged has often been described as possessing a classic Dominican profile: smooth and mild.
+The Dunhill Aged has often been described as possessing a classic Dominican profile: smooth and mellow.
 That it does.
 If I ever do a “best-of” for Noob Reviews, you can bet your behind this will be on it.
 Smokers can tire of hearing “creamy Connecticut wrapper” over and over, but this stick proves that they’re not all boring.
-If you’re looking for a mild cigar with plenty of complexity, look no further.
+If you’re looking for an easygoing cigar with plenty of complexity, look no further.